conoroshea1996/elderJsTest/src/routes/blog/improving-employer-brand.md

 ---
-title: "How to improve your employer brand"
+title: 'How to improve your employer brand'
-date: "2018-06-27"
+date: '2018-06-27'
 categories:
-  - "culture-branding"
+  - 'culture-branding'
-slug: "improving-employer-brand"
+slug: 'improving-employer-brand'
 seoTitle: "Employer Brand - why it's important and how you can improve it"
 seoDescription: "At HireHive we often get asked by customers how they can improve their employer brand.
 So what exactly is 'employer brand'?"
-author: "Siobhan-Hasner"
+author: 'Siobhan-Hasner'
-coverImage: "/images/ashley-whitlatch-615530-unsplash-1.jpg"
+coverImage: '/images/ashley-whitlatch-615530-unsplash-1.jpg'
 ---

 At HireHive the topic of ‘Employer Branding’ comes up a lot!
 We get asked by customers how they can improve their employer brand and we develop our product with our customer's employer brand in mind.
 But what exactly is ‘Employer Brand’?